gravitational/protoc-gen-terraform/README.md

 # Options

-Options could be set either using cli args or [YAML](test/config.yaml).
-Path to config file can be specified with `config` argument.
-Be advised that some options could be set in config file only.
+Options can be set using either CLI args or [YAML](test/config.yaml).
+The path to the config file can be specified with `config` argument.
+Be advised that some options can only be set via the config file

 ## Setting target and default package name